hashworks-code/littlebrahma.v2/_caseStudy-product/xpe.md

 cHead2: "Challenge"

+challenge_list:
-content_para:
+    - content_para:
         - cContent2: "Engineering teams need reliable insights & metrics to qualify and promote their enterprise applications into production system, enabling the business teams to run their daily operations."

         - cContent2: "Measure performance of business-critical systems, build a collaborative engineering platform for different teams to participate and validate production ready applications."

       content_lists:
         - cContent4: '- Unification of a heterogeneous and hyper-complex eco-system'
         - cContent4: '- Build interactive dashboards to deliver insights & metrics'
         - cContent4: '- Build actionable intelligence in the dashboard'
         - cContent4: '- Establish workﬂow orchestration & automation'
         - cContent4: '- Modularize and establish correlation between different components'
         - cContent4: '- Multi tool references for log analysis on engineering performance'

 cHead3: "Perceive"
 csubHead3: "Understanding the problem"